 Upgrade to a self-cleaning litter box

-So, how do you deal with avoidance in a litter box?
-A great starting point is upgrading to a self-cleaning litter box.
+Litter box avoidance is more often than not due to cleanliness.
+Luckily, that's no longer a problem with a self-cleaning litter box.
 Life gets busy and you may not have time to clean the litter box as often as your cat would like—but with an automatic litter box, it will always be clean!

 With Litter-Robot 4, you can even receive updates directly to your phone that will allow you to track your cat’s litter box habits.
 For example, if your cat normally uses Litter-Robot three or four times per day, and suddenly stops using it for a day or more—you’ll know they’re either going to the bathroom elsewhere around the house or unable to go.
 This behavior (or a drastic increase in usage) could signify serious health issues, and you’ll want to contact the vet.